Five takeaways from the 2022 Emmy nominations

 Pamela Adlon's personal, insightful family dramedy for FX, Better Things, also was snubbed after its finale season, alongside the channel's groundbreaking comedy centered on Native American characters, Reservation Dogs.

 And I was personally bummed to see Peacock's The Amber Ruffin Show snubbed, especially since the best variety sketch category repeated its two nominations from last year, A Black Lady Sketch Show and Saturday Night Live.
-(As I've noted before, that locks out a lot of shows featuring vibrant, new non-white voices, like Showtime's Desus and Mero and HBO Max's That Damn Michael Che.)
+(As I've noted before, the lack of nomination slots can lock out a lot of new shows featuring vibrant, non-white voices, like Showtime's Desus and Mero and HBO Max's That Damn Michael Che.)

 Superheroes took a back seat